 Stoke Newington Estate Agents

 Daniel Foe was born in Stoke Newington in 1660.
-He’s better known by the name he assumed later: Defoe.
-He added the ‘De’ for a little aristocratic pizzazz.
+Although he is better known by the grander-sounding 'Defoe', which he used as his pen name.

 He’s best known for writing Robinson Crusoe which was published in 1719.
 He based the novel on the story of a Scot called Alexander Selkirk who was stranded for four years on a deserted island.
 Selkirk spent his time hunting on the shoreline until driven inland by a band of aggressive sea lions.
 Nasty.